jdeath/CheckRoyalCaribbeanPrice/README.md

 ```

 ## Get Cruise URL (Optional)
-1. Go to Royal Caribbean or Celibrity and do a mock booking of the room you have, with the same number of adults and kids
+1. Go to Royal Caribbean or Celebrity and do a mock booking of the room you have, with the same number of adults and kids
 1. Select a cruise and Select your room type/room and complete until they ask for your personal information.
 1. At this point, you should see a blue bar at the bottom right of webpage with a price
 1. Copy the entire URL from the top of your browser into the cruiseURL field.
 The url should start with `https://www.royalcaribbean.com/checkout/guest-info?...` or `https://www.celebritycruises.com/checkout/guest-info?...` where `...` is a bunch of stuff.
 Copy the entire URL